-The physical structure and the time-frequency allocation of the RSs are generated according to Sec.
-II.A, Sec.
-II.B, and Sec.
-II.C [42].
+The physical structure and the time-frequency allocation of the RSs are generated according to Section II-A, Section II-B, and Section II-C [42].
 Specifically, the RSs are allocated in a single slot, which is retransmitted on 4 occasions for coherent accumulation.
 The PRS is generated with a number of symbols L = 12 and a comb size K = 6, while the SRS is generated with a number of symbols L = 8 and a comb size K = 4.
 These configurations enable an intra-slot coherent accumulation of the K symbols for the PRS and SRS [25].
 The coherent accumulation of the RSs is performed over $N{OCC} = 4$ occasions.
 For the RS transmission and reception, no synchronization errors and ideal muting are considered in the network [60].
+Moreover, the RSs are transmitted without the power boosting configuration [39].